 The indices of the EU-Germany survey (Division 1Bs-F) decreased in the 1980s and were at a very low level in the 1990s.
-However, the survey has revealed increasing biomass indices of golden redfish (>17cm) since 2004 and peaking in the 2015 with the index reached the highest level observed since 1986 (Figure 4).
-In 2016, the biomass in the EU-Germany survey decreased but since 2015 the survey has had few hauls annually and mostly only covered the southern part of division 1E and 1F.
-In the Greenland shrimp and fish survey, golden redfish biomass was stable from 2006-2010 but increased gradually until 2016.
+Increasing biomass indices of golden redfish (>17cm) was observed after 2004 and peaking in the 2015 with the index reached the highest level observed since 1986 (Figure 4).
+Since the EU-Germany survey in West Greenland is an extension of the East Greenland survey targeting cod the survey has experienced varying survey coverage in West Greenland since 2016.

+Redfish were not always separated on a species level in Greenland shrimp and fish survey prior to 2006.
+In this survey, golden redfish biomass was stable from 2006-2010 but increased gradually until 2016.
 The 2017 and 2018 biomass indices were however close to the 2006-2011 level.
-The increasing biomass observed from 2011-

-2016 occurred division 1E and 1F and was often caused by one or 2 hauls containing larger individuals contributing more than half the total West Greenland biomass.
+The increasing biomass observed from 2011-2016 occurred division 1E and 1F and was often caused by one or 2 hauls containing larger individuals contributing more than half the total West Greenland biomass.
 In 2016, a single haul in division 1E consisted of large golden redfish between 45-70 cm and provided 80% of the total biomass estimate.
-In 2019, the biomass index reached the second highest value observed since 2006, but this was attributed to two hauls, one in division 1C (60%) and one in division 1B (12%). the rest of the biomass being distributed from 1A including the Disko Bay to 1F in South Greenland.
+In 2019, the biomass index reached the second highest value observed since 2006, but this was attributed to two hauls, one in division 1C (60%) and one in division 1B (12%). the rest of the biomass being distributed from 1A including the Disko Bay to 1F in South Greenland (figure 8a).
+Intermediate sized golden redfish are rare in West Greenland.
+Overall, the biomass indices of deep-sea redfish in surveys seems to be slowly decreasing in the recent decade.

 The gillnet surveys in Division 1A inshore supported that the redfish in this area were almost exclusively Golden redfish.
 This was not the case in Division 1D inshore.
+Distribution since 2010 is shown in figure 8a.

-Demersal deep-sea redfish (Sebastes mentella)
+Deep-sea redfish (Sebastes mentella)

 The biomass indices in the EU-Germany survey have fluctuated at a low level throughout the time series (Figure 5).
 The fluctuating trend is likely caused by poor survey overlap with the depth distribution of adult deep-sea redfish.
 The Greenland-Japan survey biomass index gradually decreased from 1987 to 1995 when the survey ended (Figure 5).
 The Greenland deep-sea survey (1CD) indices were at a low level from 1997 to 2007, but the biomass index has been at a higher level since 2008 (Figure 5).
 The Greenland shrimp and fish survey biomass index for deep-sea redfish steadily increased after 2006 and the 2016 indices were among the highest observed (Figure 5).
 However, the high 2016 biomass index was caused by a single haul in division 1D of large redfish between 25 and 40 cm.
 In 2017, there were no such large hauls in the survey but the indices remain in an increasing trend.
-About 80-95% of the redfish biomass in the trawl survey in Division 1D inshore since 2015 has been deep-sea redfish.
+About 80-95% of the redfish biomass indices of deep-sea redfish in surveys seems to be slowly decreasing in the recent decade.
+Deep-sea redfish is mainly distributed on the slope of the shelf (figure 8b) and occasionally inside the fjords, perhaps as isolated meta stocks.